“How to Use Central Expressway” — 1949

 Cuter still, the dedication ceremony.
 It included the singing of — what else? — “Old Man River,” the Pledge of Allegiance, some sort of aerial fly-over, and, of course, square dancing (two square dances, one for white dancers, one for black).
 Oh, and the mayor’s wife christened the expressway with a bottle of cologne.
 (How much more Dallas can you get?)
 (Many of the images and articles below are larger when clicked.)

-Here is the DMN coverage of the ceremonies.
-My favorite line from the article is a quote by the mayor on how the new highway will psychologically benefit the city’s drivers.
+The opening ceremonies were covered extensively by the local papers.
+My favorite tidbit from the coverage was a quote by Mayor Wallace Savage on how the new highway will psychologically benefit the city’s drivers.
 His hope and expectation is that driving along Central Expressway will make drivers “more relaxed when they get home from the office, and in a better mood when they get to the office from home.”
 Again, cute.

 The segregated celebration had black celebrants in one area and white celebrants in another.
 Photo by Squire Haskins.

 Mrs. Fred Wemple, wife of the Chairman of the Texas Highway Commission, cutting the ribbon on a miniature replica of Central Expressway.
 Photo by Squire Haskins.

 But back to the lesson.
 THIS is how you use Central Expressway — just follow the arrows!
 The two halves of the larger map above are here magnified (click!) to more easily facilitate wistful inspection of an artifact from a simpler time when the city looked forward to experiencing a calm, restful, non-stop drive along the Central Expressway.